 The reason I favour the wonky is that the striker actually gets some support with him Rather than being 20 yards back.
 I'd advocate the current formation if we could solve that issue but I don't think we can with the players we have and were trying to force square pegs in round holes.
 And I know they all played similar systems in the last but that was in lesser leagues where they were at the dominant side (by them I mean Chadli, eriksen and Lamella)

 A flaw in the way we are playing as I see it is the way we are using Chadli, and to a lesser extent Lamela.
 Chadli is getting forward frequently, which is good, but out of possession it exposes our left flank to the counter and draws the left CM out to cover creating an overload for our sole remaining CM.
 If the CM does not come out then Rose is frequently left two on one if they have a good fullback, which happened at least a dozen times against City.
-Against Liverpool Bentaleb went out left to compensate and Capoue was overrun through the center.
+Against victims Bentaleb went out left to compensate and Capoue was overrun through the center.
 Lamela on the other side also plays narrow but not as high up the pitch, and so he does help out the fullback on his side, sometimes with disastrous results but at least he is there.

 The 3 AM's we play are the key here from a defensive point of view.
 If we get this wrong, as we have been doing IMO, then we're in scramble mode behind.